Kelvur/my-config/guides/git_ssh_config.md

 ## Reason

-It's handy delegate the authentication to SSH, so you don't have to type your user and passwork in each push.
+It's handy delegate the authentication to SSH, so you don't have to type your user and password in each push.
 This guide shows how to have multiple keys for different git servers

 ## How To